-Expensive products are define by their quality, looks, value… There’s a lot that will go through to make a decision to buy or not.
-And unfortunately, some groups of customers judge these groups of products by their price tags and chose not to buy it.
-Therefore, when you apply a BOGO strategy to high-priced products, a strategy of price cut (fixed price or percentage) would be more ideal than a free BOGO, since they will question whether your products are qualified and what you would get as benefits.
+Expensive products are defined by their quality, looks, value… There’s a lot that will go through to make a decision to buy or not.
+And unfortunately, some groups of customers judge these groups of products by their price tags and chose not to buy them.
+Therefore, when you apply a BOGO strategy to high-priced products, a strategy of price cut (fixed price or percentage) would be ideal than a free BOGO, since they will question whether your products are qualified and what you would get as benefits.

 3.2 Based on the inventory management

 Yup!
 What I’m talking about here is Non-stock up products and Stock-up products.

 Non-stock-up products are products that stock of the material will not be booked under inventory.
 For instance, milk or yoghurt.